1iEman/1iEman/README.md

 ---
 ### What I do

-- Collect and integrate data from various sources using APIs
+- Collect and integrate data from various sources using APIs and web scraping.
 - Design and implement ETL pipelines to process and organize data efficiently ising data engineering tools like Apache Airflow
 - Manage and query databases using MySQL
 - Clean and preprocess data using Python libraries